 Due to its open economy, Luxembourg is often the place of enforcement of foreign arbitral awards.

-As more and more contracts now include arbitration clauses with Luxembourg as governing law and seat, the use of arbitration will continue to grow.
+As ever more contracts now include arbitration clauses with Luxembourg as governing law and seat, the use of arbitration will continue to grow.
 In that respect, the Luxembourg Arbitration Association (the Association), which was founded in 1996 and is dedicated to the promotion and development of arbitration practice in Luxembourg, continues to organise a series of event to share expertise and information on arbitration-related matters.
 The Association also provides a comprehensive database of Luxembourg and international qualified arbitrators and practitioners.

 Due to the positioning of Luxembourg as a finance and investment funds hub, arbitration in these industries are experiencing more international arbitration activity than others.